mutaremalcolm/data_structures_and_algorithms_javascript/src/arrays/README.md

 Arrays in languages like Javascript are dynamic.
 They tend to fool you into thinking they are more efficient than they are.

 For example, if you have an array of 4 numbers, it will take 32 bytes of memory.
-But if ypou add a 5th number, it will create a new array pf 8 numbers and copy the first 4 numbers into it.
+But if you add a 5th number, it will create a new array pf 8 numbers and copy the first 4 numbers into it.
 Then, it will add the 5th number.
 So, it will take 64 bytes of memory.

 How dynamic arrays work: They create a new array with double the size of the old array.
 Then, they copy the old array into the new array.
 Then, they add the new item.